Winter Blues

 To stop an illness in its tracks, we first turn to a dropperful of astragalus root three times a day, usually before meals.
 Next, throughout the day we drink three glasses of vinegar water (preferably homemade apple cider vinegar with the mother), usually one glassful after each meal.
 When worst comes to worst, we gargle those glasses down with two long gargles per hour which we then swallow.
 Since vinegar is very acidic, I use it conservatively, like the other remedies (and often followed by brushing or a milk chaser unless I’m dealing with coughs and congestion).
 Very young children, of course, can’t gargle at all.

-We love our doctor but rarely pay to see him.
-Instead, we use poultices for skin infections, vitamin D to compensate for reduced winter sunlight and the freshest, most natural local sources we can find of milk, eggs, sweeteners, fats, meats, fruits, vegetables and flour.
+We loved our doctor but rarely paid to see him.
+He’s retired now.
+Our family still uses poultices for skin infections, vitamin D to compensate for reduced winter sunlight and the freshest, the most natural local sources we can find of milk, eggs, sweeteners, fats, meats, fruits, vegetables and flour.
 We hardly ever eat out, and baking together is the highlight of our celebrations, along with eating our creations.
 We put a premium on Bible study, fresh air, exercise, sleep, kefir and our own organic garden produce.
 I feel better than I did in my 20s.
-My husband just turned 60 and looks forward to it being a little easier to win in his new decade category in our town’s annual 5K run.
+When my husband turned 60, he looked forward to it being a little easier to win his new decade category in our town’s annual 5K run.
+He’s won since then.

-12/4/2020 Update: Coronavirus cancelled my husband’s run and hit him the hardest.
-He was only tested once, and though he wasn’t nearly as sick as he was in April, he tested positive this November.
+Coronavirus hit my husband the hardest of us all.
 In addition to vinegar and astragalus, he pushed liquids and used pain relievers to help him sleep.
-Instead of a fever, this time he had lots of body aches and a low temperature which kept him feeling cold.
-He’s still dealing with head congestion, which also hit our youngest and me along with the low temps, but mostly we were very sleepy and let ourselves rest.
-I haven’t slept so much in years.
+His body ached, with a low temperature which kept him feeling cold.
+Head congestion affected him, our youngest and me the most, along with the low temps, but mostly we were very sleepy and let ourselves rest.
+I hadn’t slept so much in years.
 We both suffered little and recovered quickly.
 We took vitamin D, astragalus and vinegar, along with plenty of liquids and good food.
 He tried ginseng, green and pau d’arco tea for his head and throat, but he thinks any good tea would probably do.
 He took zinc, magnesium, vitamin C and D supplements, along with elderberry lozenges.
 Though he didn’t feel like eating, he crunched down carrots and apples, and ate kefir and yogurt.
-He thinks time and a variety of good, and especially raw, foods is the key.
-Overall he did a really good job with taking it easier, and although he is experiencing another slow recovery, he has less to recover from and is much stronger faster.
+He believes time and a variety of good, and especially raw, foods is the key.
+Overall he did a really good job with taking it easier, and he is a workaholic who continued to teach his 7-8 grade science students online, which meant he was available almost always, day and night.
+He recovered slowly, but the next time COVID came around, recovery was faster and symptoms lighter for everyone.

-Twenty years ago we used to get strep throat as a family each fall, with all of us going on antibiotics.
-Since the vinegar gargling treatment, not one of us has gotten it again.
-When I mentioned it to my uncle, he said, “Oh, Grandma Tillie’s hooch.”
+Twenty years ago we used to get strep throat each fall, with all of us going on antibiotics.
+Since the vinegar gargling treatment, only one of us got it again: our overachieving daughter who was too busy in college to use it.
+When I mentioned this treatment to my uncle, he said, “Oh, Grandma Tillie’s hooch.”
 It warmed me to think we were using one of my favorite grandma’s home remedies.
-I didn’t even know she used any.
-I don’t go around telling everyone that I do, either, but I’m so thankful others have shared their best tips with me so that I could pass them on, too.
+I didn’t know she used any.
+I don’t tell everyone that I do, either, but I’m so thankful others have shared their best tips with me so that I could pass them on.
 And these days, I even love winter again.